gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## Understanding Azure Sphere Security

-Applications on Azure Sphere are locked down by default and you must grant capabilities to the application.
-This is key to Azure Sphere security and is also known as the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+Applications on Azure Sphere are locked down by default.
+You must grant capabilities to the application.
+Granting capabilities is key to Azure Sphere security and is also known as the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 Application capabilities include what hardware can be accessed, what internet services can be called (including Azure IoT Central and the Azure Device Provisioning Service), and what inter-core communications are allowed.

 ### Open the Application Manifest File

-From Visual Studio open the **app_manifest.json** file.
+From Visual Studio, open the **app_manifest.json** file.

 ![](resources/visual-studio-application-capabilities.png)